rcudjoe/CISH6510/README.md

 4. Provide functionality to add new types of drinks and cocktail recipes.
 5. Provide search functionality.
 6. Provide sort functionality.

+The applicaiton is still in progress.
+All partial pages and functionalities are not yet available.